eoinkelly/notes/ios-swift-objc/units-of-code.md

       name ends in the form `frameworkName.framework/Versions/versionName/frameworkName`
       or the form `frameworkName.framework/frameworkName`.
     * e.g. UIKit, Foundation
+    * You can put anything in a framework that you can put in an _application bundle_.
+    * You can store multiple versions of a framework in one _framework bundle_ `.framework`
+    * Ideally you want it so users of your framework just have to import one header file
+    * You can mark the headers in your framework bundle as public and private to control whether they get copied into the bundle
 * Umbrella frameworks
     * collections of frameworks
     * e.g. Cocoa